spacetelescope/jwst_magic/fgs-commissioning/docs/MAGIC User's Guide/vii_write_sof.md

 VII.
 Writing the Segment Override File (SOF)
 =========================================================

 Another very important part of MAGIC is creating the override file that can be used to override the way guide and reference stars are selelcted by the GSSS.
-This file only has to be created when using MAGIc for commissioning activities and their rehearsals where the segments of JWST’s primary mirror are unstacked.
+This file only has to be created when using MAGIC for commissioning activities and their rehearsals where the segments of JWST’s primary mirror are unstacked.
 In that case we use the PSFs created by each segment as our guide and reference stars.
 1. In the main GUI, select the **Segment Guiding** box.
 All other options in the interface will be disabled.
    <p align="center">
        <img src ="./figs/figure13_segment_guiding.png" alt="Segment Guiding" width="600"/>